ZeroBone/OfficialEye/docs/usage/examples.md

 4. Width of the rectangle (measured in pixels).
 5. Height of the rectangle (measured in pixels).
 6. A match is a correspondence between a point in the template image and a point in the input image.
-7. Minimum amount of matches that should be identified within this keypoint's region when analyzing an image.
+7. Minimum number of matches that should be identified within this keypoint's region when analyzing an image.
-8. Maximum amount of matches that should be identified within this keypoint's region when analyzing an image.
+8. Maximum number of matches that should be identified within this keypoint's region when analyzing an image.

 !!! question "Not familiar with the above syntax?"
     Above we have used `YAML` syntax.
 If you are not familiar with it, read [this page](./getting-started/yaml-basics.md).